How Does AI Split Stems? A Deep Dive Into the Tech

 Energy Masking

-Loud sounds hide quieter ones.
+Loud sounds can hide quieter details, making separation less accurate.
 If a guitar is roaring at full tilt, the low harmonics of a vocal can disappear underneath it.
 The AI then has to reconstruct details that are barely there or entirely buried.

 Stacked Harmonies